 So please vote with your dollar and vote for the kind of world that you want to live in...

-- When we buy a certain brand of product because they treat their workers fairly or because they go out of their way to be more "environmentally friendly" it sends a message to other corporations to start being more ethical.
+- When you buy a certain brand of product because they treat their workers fairly it sends a message to other corporations to start being more ethical.

 5. RESPECT DIVERSITY